microsoft/nni/docs/source/nas/execution_engine.rst

 Execution Engines
 =================

 Execution engine is for running Retiarii Experiment.
-NNI supports three execution engines, users can choose a speicific engine according to the type of their model mutation definition and their requirements for cross-model optimizations.
+NNI supports three execution engines, users can choose a specific engine according to the type of their model mutation definition and their requirements for cross-model optimizations.

 * **Pure-python execution engine** is the default engine, it supports the model space expressed by `inline mutation API <./MutationPrimitives.rst>`__.